 Each discussion has a timeline of student contributions and edits in the Activity tab under the Notifications bar .
 Change the filter to just your student and voilà: a handy list of all the changes ever made in the discussion in reverse chronological order.

-The entire debate is also searchable.
+The entire discussion is also searchable.
 If students want to see a particular aspect they’ve already planned out, they can type in relevant keywords into the search bar at the top-left of the screen.
 All claims relevant to that topic will be listed, letting them quickly see how much they know (or don’t!).

 How students can plan their essays on Kialo Edu: a step-by-step guide